 Children of Time by Adrian Tchaikovsky has been announced as the 30th winner of the Arthur C. Clarke Award, the UK’s most prestigious prize for science fiction literature.

-Fantasycon by the Sea - 11 days ago
+Fantasycon by the Sea - one month ago

 Firstly, apologies for leaving a whole load of posts pending that should have been approved.
 Let me know if there were any I missed.
 Thank you to everyone for all the congratulations.
 I have also just finished recording a guest slot for Paul Cornell’s The Cornell Collective podcast which I imagine will be up soon.
 Now, […]